-The track continues up north across hill and moor, fine views of Ronas Hill to the south until you reach the remains of the old fishing lodges at Fethaland itself.
+The route continues up north across hill and moor, fine views of Ronas Hill to the south until you reach the remains of the old fishing lodges at Fethaland itself.
 This was the largest of Shetland's fishing stations. with up to sixty boats operating between here and the "Far Haaf", which was the local name for the edge of the continental shelf, about 50 miles to the west.
-The boats were sixerens, open, six-oared wooden vessels, built along traditional Norse lines.
+The boats were sixereens, open, six-oared wooden vessels, built along traditional Norse lines.

 Immediately to the west of the lodges an Iron Age broch once stood, its mound providing the shelter here.
 There are other archaeological sites nearby, including the circular wall outlines of a large Neolithic house.
 In the sea washed shingle strata, you can still find occasional fish bones, relics of the industry which, long ago must have transformed the area into a noisy, smelly hive of activity at the time.